MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-edit-sap-variables.md

 ![Screenshot that shows the Add items dialog box.](media/service-edit-sap-variables/sap-variables-add-items.png)

-After you publish a report to the Power BI service that enables editing SAP variables, the **Edit variables** link appears in the **Filter** pane for the report.
+After you publish a report that enables editing SAP variables, the **Edit variables** link appears in the **Filter** pane for the report in the Power BI service.
 The first time you publish the report, it might take up to five minutes before the **Edit variables** link appears.

 > [!NOTE]
 > If the link doesn't appear, manually refresh the dataset by selecting it from the list in the **Datasets** tab of the workspace, and then selecting the **Refresh** icon.